Worldwide influence of the Constitution of the United States

 The United States Constitution has had influence internationally on later constitutions and legal thinking.
 Its influence appears in similarities of phrasing and borrowed passages in other constitutions, as well as in the principles of the rule of law, separation of powers and recognition of individual rights.
 The American experience of constitutional amendment and judicial review motivated constitutionalists at times when they were considering the possibilities for their nation's future.
 Examples include Abraham Lincoln during the American Civil War, his contemporary and ally Benito Juárez of Mexico, the second generation of 19th-century constitutional nationalists José Rizal of the Philippines, and Sun Yat-sen of China, and the framers of the Australian constitution.
 However, democratizing countries often chose more centralized British or French models of government, particularly the British Westminster system.
+Since the 1980s, the influence of the United States Constitution has been waning as other countries have created new constitutions or updated older constitutions, a process which Sanford Levinson believes to be more difficult in the United States than in any other country.

 National constitutions

 The historian William H. McNeill argued that the United States saw itself as "one of a family of peoples and nations" making a history apart from the European civilization of their colonization.
 The United States Constitution is an expression of Americans diverging from colonial rule, according to this viewpoint.
 Its effect is reflected in the ideals of limiting the rulers of a state apart and above sitting law-givers in a parliament.
 The concepts of governance influencing others internationally are not only found among similarities in phrasing and entire passages from the U.S. Constitution.
 They are in the principles of the rule of law and recognition of individual rights.

 The American experience of fundamental law with amendments and judicial review has motivated foreign constitutionalists to reconsider possibilities for their own future.
 This view informed Abraham Lincoln during the American Civil War, his contemporary and ally Benito Juarez of Mexico, and the second generation of 19th century constitutional nationalists, José Rizal of the Philippines and Sun Yat-sen of China.

 Generally the influence of the Constitution appears in trans-national history of ideas, foreign translations, and exchanges between Americans and their counterparts from the beginning with smuggled translations into Hispanic America until today with conferences among national legislators.
 Innovations include constitutional conventions, written constitutions, ratification and amendment procedures.
 There are common provisions for presidential executives, federalism and judicial review.

 American historian George Athan Billias wrote "the influence of American constitutionalism abroad was profound in the past and remains a remarkable contribution to humankind's search for freedom under a system of laws."
 Billias describes six waves of influence: